Skip to main menu Skip to content Skip to footer

 Inattention that is outside the typical range is one of the three key symptoms of ADHD, along with impulsivity, and hyperactivity.
 So when a child seems unusually distracted ADHD tends to be the first thing parents and clinicians suspect.
 However, there are many other possibilities that can be contributing to inattention.

-“The kid who is inattentive could be inattentive because he has ADHD,” notes psychologist Steven Kurtz, PhD.
-“Or he could be inattentive because he is worried about his grandmother who’s sick in the hospital, or because he’s being bullied on the playground and the next period is recess.”
+“The kid who is inattentive could be inattentive because they have ADHD,” notes psychologist Steven Kurtz, PhD.
+“Or they could be inattentive because they are worried about their grandmother who’s sick in the hospital, or because they’re being bullied on the playground and the next period is recess.”

 Other possibilities